Updating Cassandra

 [System.Environment]::SetEnvironmentVariable('JAVA_HOME','C:\progra~1\Cassandra\Java\',[System.EnvironmentVariableTarget]::Machine)

-Open a PowerShell prompt (as Administrator) and execute the following command to register the Cassandra service:
+17. Open a new PowerShell prompt (as Administrator) and execute the following command to register the Cassandra service:

 cd 'C:\Program Files\Cassandra\bin\'; .\cassandra.ps1 -install